Onofria & Calogera Verde's Ancestors

 ~<^>~

-Michele Corrao was one of two known children born to Vincenza Imbornone and her husband Pasquale Corrao.
-He was probably born in Sciacca, Agrigento, Sicilia, Italy.
-On September 29th, October 4th and 11th of 1778, in Sciacca, banns were read for Michele to marry Margarita Bivona.
-She was the one of the two known children born, probably in Sciacca, to Brigida Sclafani and her husband Francesco Bivona.
-Michele and Margarita were married there on October 27, 1778, along with his sister Accursia and her brother Silvestro.
-It probably was a double wedding.
-(Mouse over and click on their marriage record image left to enlarge it in a new window or tab.)
+On September 29th, October 4th and 11th of 1778, Sciacca church banns were read for Michele to marry Margherita Bivona.
+She was born and baptized as Margherita Maria on August 9, 1750, also in the mother church parish of Sciacca, the daughter of Brigida Sclafani and her husband Francesco Bivona.
+(Mouse over and click on her Latin baptism record middle right to enlarge it in a new window or tab.)
+Twenty-four year old Michele and 28 year-old Margherita were married there on October 27, 1778, on the same day, probably in a double wedding, as Michele’s sister Accursia married Margherita's brother Silvestro.
+(Mouse over and click on their marriage record upper left to enlarge it in a new window or tab.)

 ~< Back to Chart >~

-Six mother church baptism records have been found for the children of Antonino and Onophria Virdi as follows — Carlo was born on July 14, 1729, and baptized the next day as Carolus Rafarius, after his paternal grandfather, and died at 2 months old on September 19, 1729; ancestor Carlo; Calogero, named after his maternal grandfather on August 28, 1733, whose baptism record reversed his and his father’s names; Vincenza Rosaria was born and baptized on the morning of June 2, 1736; Giuseppa was born and baptized as Josepha Vincenzia Paula on the morning of July 9, 1738; and Vincenzo, who was born on September 13, 1739, and baptized the next day as Vincenzius Michael Angelus.
+Seven mother church baptism records have been found for the children of Antonino and Onophria Virdi as follows — Carlo was born on July 14, 1729, and baptized the next day as Carolus Rafarius, after his paternal grandfather, and died at 2 months old on September 19, 1729; ancestor Carlo; Calogero, named after his maternal grandfather on August 28, 1733, whose baptism record reversed his and his father’s names; Vincenza Rosaria was born and baptized on the morning of June 2, 1736; Giuseppa was born and baptized as Josepha Vincenzia Paula on the morning of July 9, 1738; Vincenzo was born on September 13, 1739, and baptized the next day as Vincenzius Michael Angelus; and Paolo, who was born on April 2, 1743, and baptized the next day as Paulius Franciscius.

-Although an incorrect mother’s name is listed, there is a s 1747 Sciacca Rivelo for this family.
-(Mouse over and click on their Rivelo record image lower left to enlarge in a new window/tab.)
+Although Antonino’s mother’s name is listed incorrectly, there is a 1747 Sciacca Rivelo for this family.
+(Mouse over and click on their Rivelo record middle left to enlarge in a new window/tab.)
 It lists his parents as Carlo and Vincenza Verde, which may suggest that Vincenza was Carlo’s second wife or it could be just a mistake.
-It then lists Antonino as being 43 years old and and his wife, Onofria, and their three sons — ancestor Carlo, age 16, Calogero, age 12 and lastly 8 year-old Vincenzo.
-This means that Vincenza and Giuseppa must have died young.
+It then lists Antonino as being 43 years old, which is 3 years younger than his actual age.
+Next listed is his wife, Onofria, and their three sons — ancestor Carlo, age 16, Calogero, age 12 and lastly 8 year-old Vincenzo.
+The children’s ages are correct except for Calogero who would have been 14 at the time.
+This means that Vincenza, Giuseppa and Paolo probably died young.
 There isn’t much written on the Rivelo, which indicates they didn’t own any real taxable property.

 ~<^>~

-Giuseppe Ciulla was born on November 3, 1697, and baptized as Joseph Carolus the next day at the mother church in Sciacca, Agrigento, Sicilia, Italy, the son of Accursia Sutera and her husband Filippo Ciulla.
-(Mouse over and click on his Latin baptism record image upper right to enlarge it in a new window or tab.)
+Giuseppe Ciulla was born on November 3, 1697, and baptized as Joseph Carolus the next day in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Accursia Sutera and her husband Filippo Ciulla.
+(Mouse over and click on his Latin baptism record upper right to enlarge it in a new window or tab.)

 On September 28th, 29th and Oct 11th, church banns were read for Giuseppe to marry Maria Abruzzo.
-Maria was baptized as Maria Francesca at the St. Vito church in Sciacca on December 8, 1705, the daughter of Antonina Friscia and Michele Abruzzo.
-(Mouse over and click on her baptism record image lower right to enlarge it in a new window or tab.)
-Thirty-five year-old Giuseppe and 26 year-old Maria were married on October 26, 1732, at the mother church in Sciacca.(Mouse over and click on the marriage record image upper left to enlarge it in a new window or tab.)
+Maria was baptized as Maria Francesca in the St. Vito church parish of Sciacca on December 8, 1705, the daughter of Antonina Friscia and Michele Abruzzo.
+(Mouse over and click on her baptism record middle right to enlarge it in a new window or tab.)
+Thirty-five year-old Giuseppe and 26 year-old Maria were married on October 26, 1732, at the mother church in Sciacca.(Mouse over and click on the marriage record upper left to enlarge it in a new window or tab.)

-There is a Sciacca 1747 Rivelo (tax record), which is dated April 10, 1747, for Giuseppe and Maria.
-(Mouse over and click on their Rivelo record image lower left to enlarge in a new window/tab.)
-Giuseppe’s age is listed as 50, which calculates his birth year to about 1697.
-His parents are listed as deceased Filippo and Accursia (no maiden name listed) Ciulla.
+There is a Sciacca 1747 Rivelo (tax record), which is dated April 10, 1747, for Giuseppe and Maria, who are living in the mother church parish.
+(Mouse over and click on their Rivelo record lower left to enlarge in a new window/tab.)
+Giuseppe’s age is listed as 50, which was his correct age.
+His parents are listed as deceased Filippo and living Accursia (no maiden name listed) Ciulla.
 Giuseppe’s wife is listed simply as Maria, without her maiden name.
-Three children are listed with them — what looks like a 6 or maybe a 10 year-old son Filippo, born about 1741 or 1737, apparently the eldest son named after Giuseppe’s father; ancestor Accursia, the eldest daughter named after Giuseppe’s mother; and a daughter named Antonina, who was probably named after Maria’s mother.
+Three children are listed with them — Filippo is listed as being 10 years old, but he was actually 13 years old and their two daughters, ancestor Accursia and Antonina.
 No ages are given on any of the females.
 This record is four pages long, which seems to indicate he had lots of taxable property, but is difficult to read.
 It seems to be written in both Italian and Latin.
 Unfortunately, nothing more can be gleaned from it.

 ~< Back to Chart >~